metapsy-project/metapsyDocs/content/databases/_index.en.md

 - - -

 Entries are ordered alphabetically by indication.
-An additional specification is provided after a colon if multiple databases are available for one indication.
+An additional specification is provided after a colon if datasets focus on a specific comparison or other subset.

 <br>